www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/gho/_api.md

 Field | Type | Description
 --------- | ----------- | -----------
-expiresAt | [Datetime](#datetime) | The time when the URL will expire.
+expiresAt | [DateTime](#datetime) | The time when the URL will expire.
 After this time, you will need to generate a new URL. fileName | [String](#string) | The original name of the file. fileSize | [Int](#int) | The file size, in bytes fileUrl | [String](#string) | An expiring URL you can use to download the file.